 Therefore, you need to know why people are buying your products.
 Is it a confidence booster?
 Is it a status booster?
 What needs is your product fulfilling?

-For example, no one is buying books, because they want to own a pile of paper, shaped as a rectangle.
-We are buying books to educate ourselves, to explore, to dream, to live another life, to entertain ourselves.
-Maybe people that are looking to enhance their careers will search in Google for exactly that.
+For example, no one is buying books, because they want to own a pile of paper, shaped like a rectangle.
+We are buying books to educate ourselves, explore, dream, live another life, to entertain ourselves.
+Maybe people that are looking to enhance their careers will search Google for exactly that.
 And maybe, if your bookstore has a book that could satisfy that need of your customers, this is what you need to write in your ad copy for the book.

 Do: In your Google AdWords campaign, add keywords that are targeted to the result/s that people are looking for, when they’ll use your product.
 Don’t settle only for features and descriptions.